vascoguita/fmc-adc-100m14b4cha/doc/software/driver.rst

      to 1, the acquisition state-machine is automatically restarted after the previous run is complete.
-Thus, for example, a card configured for external trigger, after the first acquisition will continue aquiring and storing blocks to the ZIO buffer every time a new trigger event is detected.
+Thus, for example, a card configured for external trigger, after the first acquisition will continue acquiring and storing blocks to the ZIO buffer every time a new trigger event is detected.
 Applications can read such blocks from the char device.